 In the future, other variables could be added.
 "We did not identify any good land surface variable, because no good standard exists," says Running.
 "But some day we may have annual albedo or land-cover change."

 The index displays yearly change.
 So even though sea ice is reducing and the other parameters are increasing the index shows that every year, we are moving rapidly away from a nominal 1980 date.

 Each parameter is normalised between -100 and +100.
 Zero is no annual change.
 One hundred is the maximum-recorded annual change since 1980.
 We then took the average of the four normalised parameters.
 This gives the index for the year.
 The value for each year is added to that of the previous year because this is the cumulative change.

 Running says, "Some of us thought we’d need a five-year rolling average to help dampen fluctuations and to elucidate core trends.
 But when we first produced the index it was obvious this was unnecessary: the index removes natural variability extremely effectively."
-The index shows that, since 1980, the rate of annual change is steadily increasing.
+The index shows that, since 1980, there has been a steady upward trend.
 The index decreased in value for just three years in the 30-year period: 1982, 1992 and 1996.

 There is growing international interest in the index.
 IGBP will publish it annually and promote it to policymakers, government departments, the public, the media, organisations such as WWF and schools.
 It will be available on the IGBP home page and as a PowerPoint slide, and we will ensure easy access to the underlying data.

 Requests have also come in to backdate the index 100 years, maybe even 1000 years or more.
 Probably the first development, though, will be an index on extreme events.